Moirai7/LLMSupportedProgramRepair/README.md

 #### task4: Interactively repair the program
 1. Ask LLMs to repair the program.
-2. Copy the response from LLMs to corresponding file
+2. Copy the response from LLMs to corresponding file. **DO NOT MODIFY THE ORIGINAL FUNCTION NAME** Copy the code body to the corresponding file
 ```
 vim $your_bugscpp_path$/juliet/buggy-1/testcases/filename.c
 ```